Hypertonic Dehydration: Signs, Causes, and Management Tips

 - Sunken soft spot in the head for pediatric patients

-In cases of severe dehydration, you may also experience more dramatic symptoms, including fainting, irritability, and confusion.
+In cases of severe dehydration, you may also experience more dramatic signs including fainting, irritability, and confusion.
 Dehydration is a serious condition and can lead to cerebral edema (brain swelling), hypovolemic shock (a precipitous drop in oxygen levels), or heart failure if left untreated.
-If you recognize the symptoms of severe dehydration in yourself or a companion, seek medical attention immediately.
+If you recognize the signs of severe dehydration in yourself or a companion, seek medical attention immediately.

 Once you recognize the signs of dehydration, you can spring into action.
 Start to increase your fluid intake by using an oral rehydration solution like DripDrop ORS.
 It comes in convenient packaging so you can bring a high-quality dehydration protocol wherever you go.

 When it comes to tackling hypertonic dehydration, you need to replenish fluids to balance out the higher concentration of sodium.
 For mild to moderate cases of dehydration, the best approach is to use an oral rehydration solution like DripDrop ORS.

 DripDrop ORS was developed by a doctor on a mission to defeat life-threatening dehydration.
 The patented formula provides medically relevant electrolyte levels, improving on the World Health Organization’s Oral Rehydration Solution (ORS) standards because of its delicious taste — giving you a medically viable ORS that also tastes great.
 By comparison, sports drinks contain about one-third the electrolytes of DripDrop ORS and twice as much sugar.